rylew2/portfolio-rylew/content/project/card-game.md

 ## Putting it all together

-Once both the frontend and backend were working, and had proper test coverage, there were a couple steps to hook up the full stack application:
+After ensuring the frontend and backend worked and were fully tested, I followed a few steps to integrate the full-stack application:

 - installing Apollo and pointing the client to the GraphQL address in `index.tsx`

 ```js
 const client = new ApolloClient({
   uri: 'http://localhost:8000/graphql/',